gather-rsvp/05-28-popover-bug/README.md

 - Example desktop (no bug): https://gyazo.com/44ee02b91cab92d26f533ce2b628d009

-To repdoruce this install the repo and
+To reproduce this install the repo and

 1. run `yarn install` on your terminal
 2. run `yarn native` on your terminal
 3. press `S` for expo-go simpler setup
 4. press `I` to open iOS simulator on mac
 5. wait for the app to load and click on the "Open popover" button
+6. see that the popover flashes on the right of its final position.
+Sometimes it even flashes at the top left corner of the screen before flashing to the right of the final position.